yumamri/TravelBuddy/README.md

 Android Application

 ## Description :
-this is a convenient travel partner application to accompany users on their travel keeping all their documents in one place.
+This is a convenient travel partner application to accompany users on their travel keeping all their documents in one place.
 ## Motivation :
-my motivation is to develop a modern instinctif application for travel.
+My motivation is to develop a modern instinctif application for travel.
 During one summer I was visiting multiple countries and I had tickets from different applications, it was confusing finding the correct application for the situation.
-I can't wait to go back to traveling after the pandemic.
+This inconvenience inspired me to develop such application.
 ## MoSCoW :
 - Must have :
     - Ability to capture photos